Counseling Degrees & Licenses in Montana

 The mental health counseling option is meant to give students the skills to address a variety of mental health issues through the lens of human development, counseling theory, learning theory, group dynamics and the etiology of mental illness and dysfunctional behavior.
 Each student in the mental health counseling program must complete 700 hours of supervised experience.

-The marriage, couples, and family counseling program aims to give students skills to address various mental health and relationship issues from a family systems framework, along with grounding student in individual and group counseling theories.
+The marriage, couples, and family counseling program aims to give students skills to address various mental health and relationship issues from a family systems framework, along with grounding students in individual and group counseling theories.
 The school counseling program focuses on counseling and human development while studying counseling topics connected to primary and secondary school settings.

 The school offers an addictions counseling graduate certificate which enables students to become licensed addictions counselors.